Course Management

 Your version may have been changed from the default "Plays" to "Events" or another similar title.

-or by clicking the Plays button in the Theatre Manager toolbar.
+Click the Plays button in the Theatre Manager toolbar / ribbon bar.

 The Play List Window opens.

-2. Click the New button in the Play List toolbar to create a new record.
+2. Click the New button in the Play List toolbar / ribbon bar to create a new record.

 Entering the Course Title Information